-The Taurus G3 represents the best of modern handgun technology.
+The Taurus G3 well represents modern handgun technology.
 It's very well made, light and has many innovative features.
 The "second strike" trigger could truly be a lifesaver.
-After extensive testing, I'd recommend the G3 to anyone who wants a modern 9mm pistol.

 The model that I chose comes with a 15 round and a 17 round magazine made by Mec-Gar.